awsdocs/aws-app-mesh-user-guide/doc_source/tls.md

 **ACM PCA**
 The certificate must be stored in ACM in the same Region and AWS account as the mesh endpoint that will use the certificate\.
 The CA's certificate does not need to be in the same AWS account, but it does still need to be in the same Region as the mesh endpoint\.
 If you don't have an ACM Private CA, then you must [create one](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreateCa.html) before you can request a certificate from it\.
 For more information about requesting a certificate from an existing ACM PCA using ACM, see [Request a Private Certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-private.html)\.
 The certificate cannot be a public certificate\.
-The private CAs that you use for TLS client policies must be root CAs\.
+The private CAs that you use for TLS client policies must be root user CAs\.
 To configure a virtual node with certificates and CAs from ACM PCA, the principal \(such as a user or role\) that you use to call App Mesh must have the following IAM permissions:
 + For any certificates that you add to a listener's TLS configuration, the principal must have the `acm:DescribeCertificate` permission\.
 + For any CAs configured on a TLS client policy, the principal must have the `acm-pca:DescribeCertificateAuthority` permission\.